ianhomer/try-css/README.md

     pnpm i
     pnpm dev

-Lessons and thanks to Temani Afif and <https://css-tip.com/>.
+Lessons from, and thanks to, Temani Afif and <https://css-tip.com/>.